OmkarKirpan/pptxTrans/pptx-processor-service/README.md

 **Form Data:**
 - `file`: The PPTX file to process
 - `session_id`: Unique identifier for the translation session
-- `supabase_url`: The Supabase project URL for storing assets
-- `supabase_key`: The Supabase API key for authorization
 - `source_language` (optional): The source language of the presentation
 - `target_language` (optional): The target language for translation
 - `generate_thumbnails` (optional, default: true): Whether to generate slide thumbnails